monero-project/monero-site/_i18n/zh-cn/resources/user-guides/importing_blockchain.md

 For example I would type :

-`monero-blockchain-import --input-file C:\Users\KeeJef\Downloads\blockchain.raw`
+`monero-blockchain-import --input-file
+C:\Users\KeeJef\Downloads\blockchain.raw`

-### Step 7
+### 第一步

-After the the blockchain has finished syncing up you can open your Monero wallet normally.
+After the blockchain has finished syncing up you can open your Monero wallet normally.
 Your downloaded blockchain.raw can be deleted.